andycranston/amctime/README.md

 [a--] /home/andyc/.bash_history
 ```

 Note how the `/home/andyc/bin/amctime` file appears in the output.
 This is because the command itself was accessed.

 ## A note on access times

-Most modern UNIX / Linux systems generally do not maintain file access times accurately.
+Most modern UNIX / Linux systems generally do not maintain file access
+times accurately.
 The main reason for this is performance.
-If the system does maintain access times strictly then just reading the content of a file will cause a write
+If the system
+does maintain access times strictly then just reading the content of a
-to the file system as the access time for that tile needs to be written to the inode for the file.
+file will cause a write to the file system as the access time for that
+file needs to be written to the inode for the file.

-Access times are generally only updated when a file is created or modified.
-The exact way your system will update access times will depend on the kernel and certain options on the various file systems.
+Access times are generally only updated when a file is created or
+modified.
+The exact way your system will update access times will depend
+on the kernel and certain options on the various file systems.

-If you want accurate file access times to be maintained on your system look into the `strictatime` file system mount option.
+If you want accurate file access times to be maintained on your system
+look into the `strictatime` file system mount option.

-So if the `amctime` does not appear to give reliable results when files are
+So if the `amctime` does not appear to give reliable results when
-accessed it will be down to the kernel and the filesystem mount options.
+files are accessed it will be down to the kernel and the filesystem
+mount options.

-Generally I enable `strictatime` on my development systems but set a more
+Generally I enable `strictatime` on my development systems but set a
-performance friendly `noatime` or `relatime` on everything else.
+more performance friendly `noatime` or `relatime` on everything else.
 Your milage will most definitely vary!

 ----------------